 Christiane Iven was born in Hamburg, studied in her home city under Judith Beckmann, and supplemented her studies in lied interpretation classes with Dietrich Fischer-Dieskau in Berlin.

 She had scholarships from the Steans Institute of Music at the Ravinia Festival (USA), the Richard-Wagner-Verband and the Studienstiftung des Deutschen Volkes.
 In 1990 she was a prizewinner at the Deutscher Musikwettbewerb, and in the following years she won prizes at a number of international lied competitions.

 Christiane Iven discovered her passion for music in her school time.
 She sang in the choir of the St. Michaeliskirche in Hamburg under Günter Jena for many years.
 As a student she worked as a long-term understudy at the NDR choir.
 In particular the music of Johann Sebastian Bach, his Passions and Cantatas, became the focus of her life, and left a profound impression which remains to this day.
-After initial, small parts at first with the Staatsoper Hamburg she became a member of the ensemble of the Theater Bremen in 1992.
-In 1996 she moved to the Nationaltheater Mannheim, where her many roles included Octavian (Der Rosenkavalier), Composer (Ariadne auf Naxos) and Charlotte (Werther).
-This was followed in 2001 by an engagement as a permanent member of the ensemble at the Staatsoper Hannover and in 2006 at the Staatsoper Stuttgart.
+After initial, small parts at the State Opera Hamburg she became a member of the ensemble at the Theater Bremen in 1992.
+In 1996 she moved to the Nationaltheater Mannheim, where she sang parts such as Octavian (Der Rosenkavalier), Composer (Ariadne auf Naxos) and Charlotte (Werther).
+This was followed in 2001 by an engagement as a permanent ensemble member at the Staatsoper Hannover and in 2006 at the Staatsoper Stuttgart.

 A further focus is her successful work as a singing teacher.
-From 2001–2007 she was Professor at the Hochschule für Musik, Theater und Medien Hannover.
-Since the winter semester 2013/14 Christiane Iven has held a professorship at the University of Music and Performing Arts Munich.
-In addition her services are in demand as a jury member at international singing competitions and gives numerous master classes, including at the Internationale Musikakademie für Solisten (IMAS) at Schloss Bückeburg, the Internationale Bachakademie in Stuttgart, the International Hugo-Wolf-Akademie and the Summer Academy of the Mozarteum in Salzburg.
+From 2001–2007 she was a professor at the Hanover University of Music, Drama and Media.
+Since the winter semester 2013/14, Christiane Iven holds a professorship for voice at the University of Music and Performing Arts Munich.
+She is a requested jury member at international singing competitions and gives numerous master classes, including at the Internationale Musikakademie für Solisten (IMAS) at Schloss Bückeburg, the Internationale Bachakademie in Stuttgart, the International Hugo-Wolf-Akademie and the Summer Academy of the Mozarteum in Salzburg.